 “I have not practiced for many years,” he said plainly, “but since my nephew died I have thought more about it.
 And I have been investigating some things.”

-I learned that he had been a successful professional in the finance industry, and he had enjoyed substantial wealth for many years.
+I learned that he had been a financial professional, and he had enjoyed substantial wealth for many years.
 The randomness of the death of his nephew, whom he had loved very much, had shaken him.
-It had shown him that material wealth guaranteed nothing, and now he questioned life.
+He saw that material wealth guaranteed nothing, and he started to question his life.
 He had sold his belongings and left his work.
-Now he was dedicating himself to studying and practicing the teachings of a lesser-known sect of Hindu spiritualism.
+Now he was studying and practicing the teachings of a lesser-known sect of Hindu spiritualism.

-He asked me about my own faith and beliefs, as it was evident to him that I was also a spiritual aspirant.
+He asked me about my own faith and beliefs.
 I described my yogic practice and the lineage of Indian teachers that I followed, and he nodded with recognition at regular intervals.
 We talked for close to half an hour.
 Eventually, as I sensed the conversation drawing towards its natural close, I asked him if he would like to exchange phone numbers.

 I knew the answer before he replied.